-"Subsidiary." shall mean any corporation, limited liability company, partnership, association, trust or other entity of which securities or other ownership interests representing more than 50% of the equity and more than 50% of the ordinary voting power (or, in the case of a partnership, more than 50% of the general partnership interests) are, as of such date, owned by such party or one or more Subsidiaries of such party or by such party and one or more Subsidiaries of such party; provided, that, for purpose of the representations and warranties of Target set forth in Article III, the term "Subsidiary" shall include, without limitation, Municipal Corrections Finance L.P. and each of its Subsidiaries.
+"Subsidiary." shall mean any corporation, limited liability company, partnership, association, trust or other entity of which securities or other ownership interests representing more than 50% of the equity and more than 50% of the ordinary voting power (or, in the case of a partnership, more than 50% of the general partnership interests) are, as of such date, owned by such party or one or more Subsidiaries of such party or one or more Subsidiaries of such party or by such party or one or more Subsidiaries of such party or one or more Subsidiaries or one or more Subsidi

-"Target Common Stock, \$.001 par value per share, of Target.
+"Target Common Stock," shall mean shares of the Common Stock, \$.001 par value per share, of Target.